0xChin/FaucetDiscordBot/README.md

         - `privateKey` - The private key of the account that will be sending funds. **Please be careful with the PK that you use, by my side, I've always done the tests with accounts that have funds only in testnets**
         - `networks.{network}.nodeUri` - The URI to the node providers.
 You can find them in [Chainlist](https://chainlist.org/?testnets=true)
         - `database` - All fields in this object are for the database connection.
 Note: You can create a local database by running `docker-compose up -d` thanks to the `docker-compose.yml` file
-4. Install packages.
-    - Navigate into the downloaded source files and type `npm install`.
-5. Register commands.
-    - In order to use slash commands, they first [have to be registered](https://discordjs.guide/interactions/slash-commands.html#registering-slash-commands).
-    - Type `npm run commands:register` to register the bot's commands.
-        - Run this script any time you change a command name, structure, or add/remove commands.
-        - This is so Discord knows what your commands look like.
-        - It may take up to an hour for command changes to appear.
-6. Start the bot.
+4. Start the bot.
-    - Run `npm start` and let the faucet send funds to your students :).
+    - Run `docker-compose build` followed by `docker-compose up` and let the faucet send funds to your community :).

 ## Support